ClaudioMerola/HFServerEventsV2/README.md

 <br/>

 Indeed the script basically install those solutions and configures them accordingly.

+First of all.
+Nothing of that would be possible without Elastic Stack solutions and Jean-François Larvoire’s script on how to create a Windows Service using powershell

 <br/>